Battle of Wenden (1601): Battle

 Led by Colonel Maciej Dembiński, the Polish–Lithuanian army, despite the surprise, quickly prepared for battle and went into offensive.
 In the meantime, Jürgen von Farensbach arrived with reinforcements, increasing the Polish–Lithuanian troop count to 700 soldiers.
 The Swedish riders attempting to use Caracole were faced with the charge of the hussars, commonly used on battlefields by the Polish-Lithuanian armies.
 The fight did not last long, and the Swedish cavalry run away.
 When the retreating Swedish cavalry rode through the frozen river Gauja ice broke under the weight of the horses, causing further losses to the Swedish forces.
-The Swedish infantry did not want to retreat but was quickly defeated, and that constituted the main part of the substantial losses to the Swedish side, estimated to be between 300 to 1.900 either killed or wounded and about 100 captured, and all the guns.
+The Swedish infantry did not want to retreat but was quickly defeated, and that constituted the main part of the substantial losses to the Swedish side, estimated to be between 300 and 1.900 either killed or wounded and about 100 captured, and all the guns.
 Poles and Lithuanians lost only 10 killed and 60 wounded.